Last Updated on July 1, 2026 by Daniel Globe

 Angels Landing is one of Zion National Park’s most dangerous hikes, and you should treat it that way.
-The trail’s narrow ridges, steep drop-offs, and crowded chains section have contributed to 19 confirmed deaths, mostly from falls, though some were medical emergencies.
+The trail’s narrow ridges, steep drop-offs, and crowded chains section have contributed to at least 18 to 19 confirmed deaths, mostly from falls, though some were medical emergencies.
 A permit system now helps reduce congestion, but weather, footing, and your own comfort with heights still matter.
 If you’re planning the hike, you’ll want the key safety details ahead.

 How Dangerous Is Angels Landing?